bosenli/game_work_project/README.md

 # game_work_project

-Rock, Scissor , Paper used technology includes DOM manipulation , the approach taken, a link to your live site, installation instructions, unsolved problems, etc.
+Rock, Scissor , Paper used technology includes DOM manipulation , the approach taken TOP DOWN.

+The game is not perfect yet.
+I want to show hand gesture when a choice is choosen that is awaiting to implement.

 # Game players will come against computer:
 Players aka. users will place a bet to against computer's random choice